PrashINRA/Running-Rstudio-Server-from-HPC/README.md

 ./prstudio.sh
 ```

-Let it run for a few minutes as it builds a container for R and RStudio.
+Let it run for a few minutes as it builds a container for R and RStudio and follow the instruction it gives.

 ## Step 5: Open your browser